Topics Related to Environmentally Speaking

 A water quality sampling effort launched in the aftermath of Hurricane Helene helped NCDEQ Division of Water Resources staff identify potential sources of contamination.

-A preliminary assessment of insect communities in waterways of western North Carolina after Hurricane Helene demonstrated that in most waterbodies sampled, the variety of species as well as the number of each insect species was comparable to before the hurricane.
+A preliminary assessment of insect communities in waterways of western North Carolina after Hurricane Helene demonstrated that in most waterbodies sampled, the variety of species as well as the number of each insect species was generally comparable to before the hurricane.
 It also identified a few waterways that had declines in the variety of insect species and abundances.

 International Day of Women and Girls in Science was earlier this week and we want to take a moment to highlight some of the incredible women across our agency!